fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

 type in `z someproj` or `zi someproj` to select a project.
 Then I have to hit enter and finally execute `nvim`.

-### Smear cursor
+### Smear cursor / cursor trail

-Although a gimmick, I kind of like Kitty's and Neovide's built in cursor smear which adds a neat effect when the cursor darts around in the editor.
+Although a gimmick, I kind of like Kitty's and Neovide's built in cursor smear (called `cursor_trail` in Kitty) which adds a neat effect when the cursor darts around in the editor.
 I actually miss it in Ghostty.
 Of course, I forget I don't have it after about 10 seconds...

 ## Issues